Steelo29/School-Projects/README.md

-# School-Projects as a portfolio for school projects I have completed
+# School-Projects is a portfolio for school projects I have completed